Amerasian

-An Amerasian may refer to a person born in Asia to an Asian mother and a U.S. military father.
-Other terms used include War babies or G.I. babies.
-There are also those who may have mothers in the U.S. military or have Amerasian ancestry through their grandparents and so on.
+An Amerasian may refer to a person born in East or Southeast Asia to an East Asian or Southeast Asian mother and a U.S. military father.
+Other terms used include War babies or G.I.
+Babies.

-Several countries in East and Southeast Asia have significant populations of Amerasians that includes South Korea, Okinawa (Japan), Cambodia, Laos, Thailand, Vietnam, and the Philippines.
-The latter once having the largest US air and naval bases outside the US mainland.
+Several countries in East and Southeast Asia have significant populations of Amerasians, reflecting a history of US military presence within those two respective regions.
+These include Okinawa (Japan), South Korea, Cambodia, China, Laos, Thailand, Vietnam, Taiwan, and the Philippines.
+The latter once had the largest US air and naval bases outside the US mainland.